n1tehawk/papertiger/Readme.txt

 Architecture and development principles
 - use other people's work if possible - the Unix way...
 - if possible, build using modules: e.g. allow use of multiple OCR engines etc
-- store OCR text in the PDF, and store the image tiff to enable external tools to work with the PDFs, use the PDFs in other applications etc.
+- store OCR text in the PDF, and store the image tiff.
+  This enables external tools to work with the PDFs,
+	use the PDFs in other applications etc.
-- save all OCR text in database or file (e.g. a Lucene index) in order to allow fast search across all documents
+- save all OCR text in database or file
+  (e.g. a Lucene index) in order to allow fast search across all documents
 - this means synchronizing PDF text with the full text archive may be required
-- develop towards a single point of control: tigerserver, which may speak multiple protocols, e.g. via plugins
+- develop towards a single point of control: tigerservercore, which may speak multiple protocols, e.g. via plugins
 - however, use standard methods of storing data (e.g. full text search components), normalized database schema in order to allow programs/tools that don't speak the protocols mentioned above to get data easily
-- these 2 principles clash; the code will need to stabilize until it is wise to directly try to access e.g. the databsse.
+- these 2 principles clash; the code will need to stabilize until it is wise to directly try to access e.g. the database.
 	Even then, breaking changes will not be avoided if e.g. cleanness of design would be compromised

 Compilation instructions
 ========================